sopherapps/scdb/docs/HOW_IT_WORKS.md

           the `CollisionSaturatedError` error.
 We have run out of blocks without getting a free slot to add the key-value entry.
         - else go back to step 3.

+__Note: this uses a form of [separate chaining](https://www.geeksforgeeks.org/hashing-set-2-separate-chaining/) to handle hash collisions.__

 ##### Performance